odoran/asgn5/README.md

 1. Test that a user can register for the same line with a different time
 2. Test that when the user asks the wait time, the user gets the most recent report submission
 3. Test that the time stamp sent is correct
-4. Test that the closing time is correct for every day of week
+4. Test that the closing time is correct for every day of the week
 5. Test that if a no time has every been registered for the line a user is asking for, they get a message saying so.

 ## Maintenance and Sustainability